Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Scaling Evaluation-time Compute with Reasoning Models as Process Evaluators;** Seungone Kim et al
 - **SimpleRL-Zoo: Investigating and Taming Zero Reinforcement Learning for Open Base Models in the Wild;** Weihao Zeng et al
 - **Open-Reasoner-Zero: An Open Source Approach to Scaling Up Reinforcement Learning on the Base Model;** Jingcheng Hu et al
+- **Climbing the Ladder of Reasoning: What LLMs Can—and Still Can’t—Solve after SFT?;** Yiyou Sun et al